 … It’s not so easy as that, priest…

-His every muscle aflame, Artur levered his steel-burdened frame from the earth.
+His every muscle burning, Artur levered his steel-burdened frame from the earth.
 He tottered on hands and knees, quivering like a newborn calf.
 With an effort, he groped at his helm, pulled it free.
 Air and sky slammed his senses.
 He gagged, vomiting strings of bile into the mud.

 Again came the priest’s voice.

-Should every conflict not seek above all its own resolution?
+Should every conflict not seek above all else its own resolution?
 Should the telos of war not be peace?
 You bid me speak freely, Majesty!
 And so I ask: why do you set sail on the morrow for your island kingdom?
 Why, when you can end the wars this very instant?
 You have only to decide.
 You have only to say “No.”

 … It’s not so easy as that, priest…